Candle salad

 The Tested Recipes Institute of New York published it as a recipe card in 1958.

 Carolyn Andrew Lynch published a small booklet called The Candle Salad Story in 2003 with several reprinted images from cookbooks and articles.
 It is available on Yumpu.com.
 She suggests that the recipe was created to help promote the banana industry.

+A version of this salad appeared in the Mormon children's magazine The Friend in 2008, which included a bed of alfalfa sprouts and strawberry yogurt drizzled over the top of the banana to look like dripping candle wax.

-Comedian Amy Sedaris appeared on Bravo TV's Watch What Happens: Live to prepare candle salad on a segment titled "Craft Time with Amy Sedaris."
+Comedian Amy Sedaris appeared on Bravo TV's Watch What Happens: Live in 2010 to prepare candle salad on a segment titled "Craft Time with Amy Sedaris."

 Ellen DeGeneres joked about this salad on October 10, 2014.
 As a result, it became popular on the internet for a short time.